-As experienced Virginia (VA) attorneys who deal handle cases involving defective and dangerous products, my colleagues and I often report on automobile on numerous recalls, such as the problem with Toyotas described in this video:.
+As experienced Virginia (VA) attorneys who deal handle cases involving defective and dangerous products, my colleagues and I often report on automobiles involved in numerous recalls, such as the problem with Toyotas described in this video:

 Some defects can be extremely dangerous.
 Recently, we reported that the National Highway Traffic Safety Administration announced that 1.1 million pickup trucks needed to be recalled due to faulty metal straps that secure the trucks' gas tanks.
 The straps could rust when exposed to salt and chemicals used to remove snow and ice from roads, causing the gas tank to fall off, rupture or even catch fire.

 The potential dangers of faults in cars or trucks were graphically and tragically illustrated by a recent accident in which a 2011 Chevy Traverse ignited on I-64 in Norfolk, Virginia (VA), killing a man and injuring his wife and young child.